hsiaoyi0504/awesome-cheminformatics/README.md

 * [ChemPy](https://github.com/bjodah/chempy) - A Python package useful for chemistry (mainly physical/inorganic/analytical chemistry)
 * [MolecularGraph.jl](https://github.com/mojaie/MolecularGraph.jl) - A graph-based molecule modeling and chemoinformatics analysis toolkit fully implemented in Julia
 * [datamol](https://github.com/datamol-org/datamol): - Molecular Manipulation Made Easy.
 A light wrapper build on top of RDKit.
+* [CGRtools](https://github.com/cimm-kzn/CGRtools) - Toolkit for processing molecules, reactions and condensed graphs of reactions.
+Can be used for chemical standardization, MCS search, tautomers generation with backward compatibility to RDKit and NetworkX.

 <a id="lib-format"></a>
 ### Format Checking